Mental health factors

 - Take as much time as you need

 - Accept a changed life

 - Postpone major life changes

-Communicating to others, including your supervisor, is important in this time, especially if you require flexibility.
+Communicating with others, including your supervisor, is important in this time, especially if you need flexibility.

+Serious illness can cause changes in lifestyle and limit your mobility and independence.
 Many people with chronic illness experience depression or anxiety.
 In fact, depression is one of the most common complications of chronic illness.
-Serious illness can cause major changes in lifestyle and limit your mobility and independence, so it's not surprising that mental health issues can result.

-Mental health issues can also affect the management and treatment of chronic illnesses, which can impact how successful you are in managing your health conditions.
-Proactively manage your disease, practice mental health awareness and develop positive mental health habits.
+Mental health issues can also affect the management and treatment of chronic illnesses.
+Proactively manage your illness, practice mental health awareness and develop positive mental health habits.